danielles0xG/gatsby-blog-template/content/blog/dev/index.md

 Main components:
   - Company's website for user onboarding
-  - Moralis service for BD for internal management
+  - Moralis service for DB for internal management
   - Chainstack for cross-chain synchronization between Ethereum, Polygon, Arbitrum and Binance BSC
   - ERC1155 management contract for NFT and ERC20 utility & rewards token
   - IPFS for NFT metadata management